OFFIS-DAI/mango/docs/source/codecs.rst

     abc 123
     abc 123

 All that is left to do now is to pass our codec to the container.
-This is done durint container creation in the `factory` method.
+This is done during container creation in the ``factory`` method.

 .. code-block:: python3

     class SimpleReceivingAgent(Agent):
         def __init__(self, container):
             super().__init__(container)